Notification System#

 - Choose a notification channel

-- When the browser asks for permission, click Allow
+- The browser will ask for permission once — click Allow

 Priority Levels#